 - Increased Risk: Relying on appreciation also increases the risk of financial trouble.
 If the event of a market downturn or local economic changes, the property’s value may decrease, leaving the investor with a loss on their investment.

 It’s always good to benefit from property appreciation; it takes no work and is the icing on the investment cake.
 However, making a real estate investment that depends solely on appreciation can be risky and costly.
-Investing just for appreciation is one of the major real estate investing mistakes.
+One of the most common mistakes new real estate investors make is having appreciation as their only exit strategy.

 4. Doing Everything Yourself